 If you believe you have been the victim of scholarship fraud and wish to file a complaint, or want more information, call 1-877-FTC-HELP or visit the website at www.ftc.gov/scholarshipscams.

 Graduation, Transfer-Out And Retention Rates

 The Chattahoochee Valley Community College maintains annual information regarding its graduation, transfer-out and retention rates for first-time full-time entering freshmen.
 While many students enter the College with varying educational goals, the College is required to disclose information for first-time full-time entering freshmen who are certificate or degree-seeking undergraduates and have completed their programs within 150% of the normal time for graduation.
 Graduation, transfer-out and retention rates are reported to the Department of Education through the Integrated Postsecondary Education Data System (IPEDS).
 Data regarding the College’s graduation, transfer-out and retention rates are displayed here.
-Students may also request a copy of the report by contacting the Director of Institutional Effectiveness at 334-291-4913 or firstname.lastname@example.org.
+Students may also request a copy of the report by contacting the Dean of Institutional Advancement and Institutional Effectiveness at 334-291-4913 or firstname.lastname@example.org.

 Graduation and Retention Rates for Student Athletes

 Information regarding student demographics for athletes must be provided to potential student-athletes, their parents, high school coaches, and guidance counselors when an athletically related student aid offer is made.
 For information, contact the Athletic Department, 334-214-4880 or email@example.com.